TheFrozenFire/sslcheck-pow/README.md

      more reliable detection of new vulnerabilities, earlier-on.
-     One would hope that free services would also exist in some capacity, but I would admit outright that there is the potential for this to become the same sort of mess as exists with SSL certificates.
+     One would hope that free services would also exist in some capacity, but I would admit outright that there is the potential for this to become the same sort of mess as exists with TLS certificates.
 Clients might not accept scans from those "free" audit services, because of perception.
      I believe, however, that the gains well outweigh the risk, in that respect.